mikedesu/raylib-rpg-c/src/PLAN.md

 - `hp` component is now a `vec2`.
 - Entities now have `alignment`
 - NPCs now have `aggression`
+- Restarting the game after being killed now no longer restarts raylib and closes the window -- instead, it keeps it open and simply returns to the TitleScreen

 ## Recent Completed Work